SchemaSpyGraphical Database Schema Metadata Browser |

 Password associated with that user.
 Defaults to no password. | |

-| * | -o outputDirectory |
+* | -o outputDirectory |

 Directory to write the generated HTML/graphs to |

--cp pathToDrivers |
+-dp pathToDrivers |

-Looks for drivers here before looking in driverPath in [databaseType].properties | |
+Looks for drivers here before looking in driverPath in [databaseType].properties.
+The drivers are usually contained in .jar or .zip files and are typically provided by your database vendor. | |

 -desc "Schema description" |